CSCI-4452-Spring24/team-4/README.md

 3. In root terminal run "node app.js" and you should get a message that server is listening on port 300.
 Make sure to keep this terminal open as long as you want the program to run
 4. In /blockchain_frontend terminal run "npm start".
 This will start the React app that will connect to Node API.
 It should automatically open a new tab in your browser with the webpage to interact with Ganache Ethereum blockchain using the Node API connection.
 If it doesn't open automatically just head to localhost:3006 in your browser and it should open the React app. (if it doesn't show, give it a moment to sync up)
 5. Once you are on webpage you can press buttons present to interact with blockchain through Node API connection.

+## Known Issues and Bugs
+**This is a list of known issues and bugs that we are working to resolve**
+- Sometimes after closing program by shutting down terminal or by using kill command, when trying to run program again you may get an error saying the ganache-cli is already running even though the program was stopped.
+If this happens wait a moment and simply re-run the program again from step 1 and it should run perfectly fine on second try